sevbesau/packages/scripts/README.md

 ## Scripts
 ### generate
-Generate basic scaffolting for speeding up development
+Generate basic scafolting for speeding up development

 #### Example usage
 In your project root: